Required

 Cyberbullying is essentially harassing or threatening someone online.
 It is a criminal offense in New York City which can result in fines, jail time and a permanent criminal record.
 The latter is something students need to take seriously as it can impede qualifying for financial aid and obtaining employment.

 If you are a student facing cyberbullying charges, contact an experienced New York City student cyberbullying defense attorney to review the charges against you.
 Remember, there is often a fine line between simply expressing anger and harassing someone.
-That is where having experienced legal counsel can help the most.
+That is where having experienced cyber crimes attorney can help the most.

 Legal Definition of Cyberbullying